Summer Study, Research, and Presentation Opportunities

 The American Economic Association's Summer Program and Minority Scholarship Program is now based at the University of New Mexico.
 A program begun in 1974, the AEA Summer Program seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics, and conduct research with prominent faculty.

 Mentoring Program, AEA Committee on the Status of Minorities in the Economics Profession

-The AEA established the Pipeline Project to support under-represented minorities in entering and/or completing doctorate degrees in economics.
-Pipeline matches African-American, Latino, and Native American economics Ph.D. students with mentors in the field, and also facilitates networking between minority economists and students at all stages of the educational pipeline.
-This Pipeline website has more information, current and past participants, mentors, Pipeline conferences, resources for economists and students, and other helpful information about minorities in the field of economics.
+The AEA established the Mentoring Program to support under-represented minorities in entering and/or completing doctorate degrees in economics.
+Mentoring Program matches African-American, Latino, and Native American economics Ph.D. students with mentors in the field, and also facilitates networking between minority economists and students at all stages of the educational pipeline.
+This website has more information, current and past participants, mentors, conferences, resources for economists and students, and other helpful information about minorities in the field of economics.